Rabcor/Wizardry-8-Portrait-Swapper/README.md

 - Importing small portraits for RPCs is broken
   - Something is going wrong when repackaging it, might fix it someday but it doesn't really matter since you **never** see those pictures in-game anyways, they only appear in the main menu, during party creation I think.
 - Drag & Drop can be wonky on wayland
   - Wayland is broken, who could have guessed?
+Just use the change portrait filedialog instead if you've got problems.